 If you’ve read my post about training an 8-week-old German Shepherd, you know that, for the most part, your job is to wait until your dog does something right, then appreciate him for it.

-For example, to make your dog sit on command, you have to wait until he sits and then use the word “sit” to build that correlation.
+For example, to make your dog sit on command, you must wait until he sits and then use the word “sit” to build that correlation.
 Then, you have to reward the association.

 Here are a few things you can do to raise your German Shepherd puppy’s comfort level in the first two weeks of bringing him home (weeks nine and ten).